 Impairment of Long-Lived Assets.
-Since the latter part of 1999, we and the manufactured housing industry have experienced a downturn in business as discussed above.
-Due to deteriorating market conditions, during this time, we idled our New Mexico and Texas manufactured housing facilities and implemented plans to dispose of or close certain of our under-performing retail locations.
-We evaluate the carrying value of long-lived assets to be held and used, including goodwill and other intangible assets, when events and circumstances warrant such a review.
+Since the latter part of 1999, the manufactured housing industry has experienced a downturn in business as discussed above.
+Due to deteriorating market conditions, during this time, we implemented plans to dispose of or close certain of our under-performing retail locations.
+We evaluate the carrying value of long-lived assets to be held and used, including goodwill, when events and circumstances warrant such a review.
 The carrying value of long-lived assets is considered impaired when the anticipated undiscounted cash flow from such assets is less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair market value of the long-lived assets.
 Fair market value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
 Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair market values are based primarily on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.